Pirsig/KSAEA/Readme.txt

 display name.

 I started this without having any idea about Stupid_Chris' Stock ReBalance project, and originally had some of the same things implemented alongside the tech tree rebalance.
-This included the solar panel changes, rebalancing of probe cores, and a few other odds and ends.
+This included solar panel changes, rebalancing of probe cores, and a few other odds and ends.
 As I was looking at getting deeper down the rabbit hole into rebalancing many more parts, I found SRB which prompted me to remove most of that stuff from the mod.
+I've since decided to back away from the idea that this is designed specifically with SRB in mind and re-implemented some of those original ideas.

-I've decided to back away from the idea that this is designed specifically with SRB in mind.
-I've re-implemented some of those original ideas to offer a much simpler version of some of what SRB has to offer, while still maintaining compatibility if people choose to use SRB.
+Because of MM run order, anything SRB does should run after me, so if your using SRB changes to the same properties *should* take precedence over mine.
+As it's not currently updated for .25 yet and I probably won't be running it myself any longer, I'd love some feedback on whether this actually ends up being the case, or if I need to come up with a special patch or set of instructions for use in conjunction with SRB.
+For the same reasons, if you want to use SRB, but want my values for antenna transmission and such you'll need to delete the relevant patches from SRB.
+When SRB updates to .25 I'll probably take a look at it and make a patch to handle this instead.

 Why?